ImSwitch/ImSwitch/docs/gui.rst

 ===========================
-Either during a scan or free running mode, the recording section will make sure to retrieve all the incoming images from the Detector Managers selected and save them.
+Either during a scan or free running mode, the recording section will make sure to retrieve all the incoming images from the DetectorManagers selected and save them.

 The images can be saved in the disk, in RAM to be shared to the Image Processing module, or both.
 There are different recording modules depending on the type of recording: